How to grow waratahs at home

 Once your plant reaches 10 years old cut back the canes completely to the lignotuber (swollen base).

-Waratahs need room to strech out their roots and with the right care, waratahs can grow up to the towering height of four metres and three meters wide.
+Waratahs need room to stretch out their roots and with the right care, waratahs can grow up to the towering height of four metres and three meters wide.
+The NSW waratah grows as a large shrub up to 4m and produces its large inflorescences of many small individual flowers – supported by petal-like crimson bracts – for about six weeks in spring (later in cooler regions).

 There are several magnificent varieties of waratahs including Brimstone Starfire which can only be propagated by stem cuttings.
 Another is a yellow form of the Tasmanian waratah crossed with a New South Wales type.
 The hybrid varieties are more adaptable.